nddoshi/nddoshi.github.io/research.md

 <h3 style="text-align:center;"> Planning of manipulation primitives </h3>

  A key challenge in manipulation is designing motions that react intelligently to unexpected perturbations and changes in the environment.
-My research is on developing a small set of closed-loop manipulation primitives that can be sequenced to achieve complex motions.
+My research is on developing a small set of closed-loop manipulation primitives that can be sequenced to achieve complex motions that are reactive.

 <img src="/assets/img/hddp_primitives.png" alt="hddp" align=left width="300">
 **ICRA 2020: Hybrid DDP for planar manipulation primitives.** We use Hybrid Differential Dynamic Programming (HDDP) to plan pose-to-pose primtive manipulations by planning a trajectory over a finite horizon, considering a small number of contact switches, and generating a stabilizing controller.
 We can plan trajectories from most initial configurations in reasonable time (one to five seconds) for two planar manipulation primitives: pushing and pivoting.
 The success of our approach is contingent on the fact that while ability to select and switch contact locations is key to the success of these primitives, only one to two contact location switches are needed to converge from most initial configurations. **[[Publication]](https://ieeexplore.ieee.org/document/9197414) [[Video]](https://www.youtube.com/watch?v=YGSe4cUfq6Q&feature=youtu.be&ab_channel=MCubeLabMIT)**